StefanoAnzolut/business-guide/source/aes/setup.rst

 ===========================

 ..
 NOTE::
-  Please be aware that setting up AES for Business may take up to 4-6 weeks.
+  Please be aware that AES for Business setup may take up to 4-6 weeks.
 For more pricing information, visit our `Pricing page`_.

 .. _Pricing page: https://www.skribble.com/en/pricing/